Nueva Parli Invitational

 25-26: Offensive, disrespecting partner/other debaters, etc.

 26-27: Just not quite a sufficient speech— missing a lot of the necessary components.

 27-28: Some missing fundamentals (eg poorly chosen/structured arguments, unclear logic chains).

 28-28.5: Average— not very strategic, but has the basics down.
 Around top half of the field.

 28.5-29: Decent warranting, sufficient impact calculus, perhaps lacking strategy.
 Deserve to break.

 29-29.5: Clearly warranted arguments, weighable impacts, good strategy, deserve to break to late elims.

-30: Basically flawless.
-You deserve to win the tournament, win top speaker, and win TOC (unlikely)
+29.9-30: Basically flawless.
+You deserve to win the tournament, top speaker, TOC, etc (have never given)

 I don't care if you talk pretty, stutter, or have long terrified pauses in your speech: I vote on the arguments.